Commands

 clawnify --mcp

-Starts the CLI as an MCP server exposing deploy tools to AI coding agents.
+Starts the CLI as an MCP server exposing local deploy tools to AI coding agents.
+Different from clawnify mcp (the stdio bridge) — --mcp exposes deploy / list_apps / etc. locally; mcp proxies to the gateway.
 See the MCP page for wiring instructions.